 Sustainability has been considered as the guiding principle from the very beginning when defining objectives, expected outcomes, outputs and activities of the project.
 The sustainability of the project outcomes will be ensured through a close collaboration with communities/beneficiaries and make sure that their needs in terms of adaptation to climate change and variability have been properly considered.
 In order to ensure proper O&M of the equipment, wherever possible, domestic firm/companies will be encouraged to participate for supply of equipment and construction.
 Capacity development at multiple levels (institutions and communities) would ensure that the programme results sustained in the long run.
 The design of the project will ensure that there is high acceptance by the local community and in fact community themselves becomes the part of the project ownership.
 Therefore, their involvement from the beginning is critical to achieve this objective.
 During the consultation process, the social conditions will be carefully analysed and strategies defined to achieve long-term acceptance and support by the local community.

+In particular, the grid connected solar PV and wind power generation facilities will be operated and maintained by a licensed utility company called Bhutan Power Corporation.
+The Bhutan Electricity Authority, which is regulatory agency, will ensure that the approved tariff covers the cost of operation, maintenance, spare parts and labour cost stretching to its economy life.

+It is also to state that the initial investment cost required for the proposed project is proposed to finance by the AF.
+However, the Government will cover cost of operation and maintenance and sustain the plant through the cost recovery mechanism from the sale of electricity to the citizens in the country.

 Provide an overview of the environmental and social impacts and risks identified as being relevant to the project / programme.